UBC-CIC/Document-Smart-Search/README.md

 ## Credits

-This application was architected and developed by [Kanish Khanna](https://www.linkedin.com/in/kanishkhanna/), [Sean Woo](https://www.linkedin.com/in/seanwoo4/), [Aurora Cheng](https://www.linkedin.com/in/aurora-cheng04/), [Harshinee Sriram](https://www.linkedin.com/in/harshineesriram/), and [Aman Prakash](https://www.linkedin.com/in/aman-prakash-aa48b421b/), with project assistance by [Amy Cao](https://www.linkedin.com/in/amy-c-2313121b1/).
+This application was architected and developed by [Daniel Long](https://www.linkedin.com/in/pin-hong-long/), [Tien Nguyen](https://www.linkedin.com/in/nhantien/), [Nikhil Sinclair](https://www.linkedin.com/in/nikhil-sinclair/), and [Zayan Sheikh](https://www.linkedin.com/in/zayans/), with project assistance by [Amy Cao](https://www.linkedin.com/in/amy-c-2313121b1/) and Harleen Chahal.
 Thanks to the UBC Cloud Innovation Centre Technical and Project Management teams for their guidance and support.

 ## License